nexus-stc/stc/README.md

 - [Web STC](/web) is a browser-based interface with embedded search engine that can be entirely deployed on IPFS and used in browsers
 - [GECK](/geck) is a Python library and Bash tool for setting up and interacting with STC programmatically
-- [Cybrex AI](/cybrex) library pairs STC with AI tools such as OpenAI and free LLM for processing stored data
+- [Cybrex AI](/cybrex) library pairs STC with AI tools such as OpenAI or free LLM for processing stored data
 - [STC Hub API](http://standard-template-construct.org/#/help/stc-hub-api) is plain API for accessing scholarly publications by their DOIs through `kubo` command line tools or even through HTTP.
 - [Telegram Nexus Bot](/tgbot) allows users to access STC via Telegram, one of the most popular messaging platforms.